-Senior Vice Commander-in-Chief Locke: Have they a properly and legally elected Commander in view of the action of this Encampment?
+Senior Vice Commander-in-Chief Locke: Have they a properly and legally elected Commander in view of the action of this Encamp ment?
 According to the report of the Committee are they entitled to a representation in this Encampment?
 I am simply trying to find out where the Department stands.

-National Secretary Hammer: I move that the Commandery-in-Chief order the incoming Commander-in-Chief to relieve, or remove the present officers of the Department of Colorado & Wyoming, convene the Department Council and have an election of officers of that Department.
+National Secretary Hammer: I move that the Commandery-in-Chief order the incoming Commander-in-Chief to relieve, the present officers of the Department & Wyoming, wene the Department Council and have an election of officers of that Department.

 Commander-in-Chief Yengling: Which Council?

 National Secretary Hammer: The Old Council.

-The vote on the National Secretary's motion was unanimous.
+The vote on the National Secretary's motion was unanimous,